-Our mesothelioma claims team acted for Mr Bennett who developed asbestosis and suffered a significant psychological reaction as a result of exposure to asbestos.
-Mr Bennett worked as a ship repairer for five companies on a casual basis.
+Our mesothelioma claims team acted for Mr B who developed asbestosis and suffered a significant psychological reaction as a result of exposure to asbestos.
+Mr B worked as a ship repairer for five companies on a casual basis.

 Asbestosis is regarded as a divisible disease.
 This means the severity of the disease is affected by how much the victim is exposed to the asbestos.

 Where there is more than one employer, compensation is apportioned to the dose of asbestos received in each employment.
 Each employers dose is determined by the duration and level of the exposure.
 Therefore an employer is liable to pay compensation only for the dose or contribution to the overall condition in respect of whether other employers are sued or found liable.